About These S’mores Chocolate Chip Cookies

 - 2 teaspoons pure vanilla extract

-- 2 ounces graham crackers (from around 2½ sheets), hand broken into ½- to 1-inch pieces
+- 2 ounces (57 grams) graham crackers (from around 4 sheets), hand broken into ½- to 1-inch pieces

 - 18 large marshmallows, preferably Smashmallow Toasted Vanilla marshmallows

-- In a light-colored saucepan, melt the butter over medium-low heat, swirling the pan occasionally, until it starts to foam.
+- First, brown the butter.
+In a light-colored saucepan, melt the butter over medium-low heat, swirling the pan occasionally, until it starts to foam.
 Use a heatproof rubber spatula to scrape the bottom and sides of the pan occasionally to prevent the milk solids in the butter from burning.
 Cook for 5 minutes, or until the butter smells nutty and is amber with dark flecks at the bottom of the pan.
 Remove from the heat and immediately pour the brown butter into a liquid measuring cup.
 Set it on a wire rack to cool while you prep the other ingredients.

-- Bake one pan at a time for 10 minutes, or until the edges have set but the centers are still gooey.
+- Bake the cookies.
+Bake one pan at a time for 10 minutes, or until the edges have set but the centers are still gooey.
 The cookies will look puffed when you pull them out of the oven, but will fall and crack into the perfect cookies as they cool.
 Cool the cookies on the pan on a wire rack for 20 minutes, or until the edges and bottoms of the cookies have set and feel firm to the touch.
 Repeat with the remaining cookie dough.

 - Serve and store.
 Before serving, use a stiff metal spatula and run it underneath the bottom of each cookie to unstick any melted marshmallow.
 Serve warm or at room temperature.
 The cookies can be stored in an airtight container or zip-top bag at room temperature for up to 3 days.

 Please leave a comment and rating for the recipe using the form below!